ZeissIQS/zeiss-inspect-addon-api/doc/howtos/using_vscode_editor/using_vscode_editor.md

    ![](assets/debugging1.png)

-2. Start debugger by selecting "Debug script in GOM host" from the editor toolbar
+2. Start debugger by selecting "Debug script in ZEISS INSPECT host" from the editor toolbar

    ![](assets/debugging2.png)